 CUSTOMIZED FOR DISTAL FORELIMB WEAKNESS & KNUCKLING.

 This is a prescription product.
-Pet owners can use this Veterinary Request Form and return it to your veterinary professional.
+Pet owners can use this Prescription Request Form and return it to your veterinary professional.
 Or, ask your vet to contact us directly.

 Customized for a variety of distal forelimb conditions including: